lich-uct/molpher-lib/molpher-lib/docs/source/documentation/glossary.rst

 Glossary
 ========

-A glossary of some terms used in the documentation.
+The glossary of important terms used in the `documentation <index>`.

 .. glossary::